 The MUF (Minimum Usable Fraction) was introduced by the PATT TAC to help the LT technical team schedule observations effectively, e.g., to decide whether to finish the observations for one programme or to start a new programme that may not be completed.
 Please specify the MUF for your programme in the technical case of the Phase 1 proposal.
 For example, the MUF can be used to specify that "any observations would be usable" (MUF=1%), or "a complete or nearly complete sample is essential to achieve the science goals" (MUF=90%).
-The TAC may revise the MUF of successful proposals if they feel this is appropriate.
+The TAC may revise the MUF of successful proposals.